oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-operations/helidon-operations.md

   5. For **both** the storefront and stockmanager projects open the pom.xml file, this is in the top level of the project, towards the end of the files for the project.

   6. Look for the dependency `helidon-tracing-zipkin` in **each** pom.xml file, you may want to use the search facility (Control-F) to look for zipkin, it will be towards the end of the dependencies section.
-You will find a section that has been commented out and looks like the following
+You will find a section that has been commented out and looks like the following (The way the file is formated may mean this is on one line, or spread across multiple lines)

   ```xml
 		<!-- tracing calls -->